 - What about funding?

-In response to the leading of the Holy Spirit, the focus group became the Interim Board of what has become InterChurch Health Ministries (ICHM) Canada, now incorporated as a not-for-profit charitable organization.
+The focus group became the Interim Board of what has become InterChurch Health Ministries (ICHM) Canada, now incorporated as a not-for-profit charitable organization.

 The Interim Board identified the following mission that has shaped the organization and its ministry: